Franks: Composition and development

 In the late 6th century, during the wars instigated by Fredegund and Brunhilda, the Merovingian monarchs introduced a new element into their militaries: the local levy.
 A levy consisted of all the able-bodied men of a district who were required to report for military service when called upon, similar to conscription.
 The local levy applied only to a city and its environs.
 Initially only in certain cities in western Gaul, in Neustria and Aquitaine, did the kings possess the right or power to call up the levy.
 The commanders of the local levies were always different from the commanders of the urban garrisons.
 Often the former were commanded by the counts of the districts.
 A much rarer occurrence was the general levy, which applied to the entire kingdom and included peasants (pauperes and inferiores).
 General levies could also be made within the still-pagan trans-Rhenish stem duchies on the orders of a monarch.
-The Saxons, Alemanni and Thuringii all had the institution of the levy and the Frankish monarchs could depend upon their levies until the mid-7th century, when the stem dukes began to sever their ties to the monarchy.
+The Saxons, Alemanni and Thuringi all had the institution of the levy and the Frankish monarchs could depend upon their levies until the mid-7th century, when the stem dukes began to sever their ties to the monarchy.
 Radulf of Thuringia called up the levy for a war against Sigebert III in 640.

 Soon the local levy spread to Austrasia and the less Romanised regions of Gaul.
 On an intermediate level, the kings began calling up territorial levies from the regions of Austrasia (which did not have major cities of Roman origin).
 All the forms of the levy gradually disappeared, however, in the course of the 7th century after the reign of Dagobert I. Under the so-called rois fainéants, the levies disappeared by mid-century in Austrasia and later in Burgundy and Neustria.
 Only in Aquitaine, which was fast becoming independent of the central Frankish monarchy, did complex military institutions persist into the 8th century.
 In the final half of the 7th century and first half of the 8th in Merovingian Gaul, the chief military actors became the lay and ecclesiastical magnates with their bands of armed followers called retainers.
 The other aspects of the Merovingian military, mostly Roman in origin or innovations of powerful kings, disappeared from the scene by the 8th century.